uwitonzedaniel/uwitonzedaniel.github.io/_pages/about.md

 ### About the site

-In this site you'll find a recollection of thoughts and opinions based on my experience regarding subjects and issues that are of interest to is all in the web industry, subjects such as design, development, or the blogosphere among other web culture topics.
+In this site you'll find a recollection of thoughts and opinions based on my experience regarding subjects and issues that are of interest to is all in the mobile app industry, subjects such as design, development, or innovation among other mobile culture for businesses, companies and organisations.

 In case you were wondering, this site is: